odoo/documentation/content/legal/terms/enterprise.rst

     counted as Users.

 App
-    An "App" is a specialized group of features available for installation in the Software, and listed in the public Pricing section of `Odoo SA's website <https://www.odoo.com>`_.
+    An "App" is a specialized group of features available for installation in the Software.

 Odoo Partner
     An Odoo Partner is a third-party company or individual, chosen by the Customer, and working